Date: January 6 – March 23, 2020

 The paintings of Susan Butler combine both realistic and expressive variety that draw viewers of her work into conversations of allegorical and formal interpretation.
 Margaret Cameron’s creation of colorful and textural paintings of land, sea and sky result in compositions that are challenging and dynamic.
 Rose Christian’s thoughtful and carefully executed paintings contain subtleties both in surface quality and subject that provide contemplative information for viewers.
 John Flynn creates surface qualities, often in high realism, by the use of beautiful brushstrokes and layered color that emerge as defining features of his work.
 Compelling compositions and subjects in the paintings of Michelle Haynes defined by both realistic and expressive attributes have both depth and appeal to broad audiences.

-Laskey Gallery is a quarterly art exhibit features local and national artists whose lives blend the creative and the spiritual to produce inspiring work that casts an artist’s eye on issues of racial equality, women’s empowerment, intercultural understanding, and spiritual formation.
-The exhibit is located on the second floor of Laskey Hall and is free and open to visitors between the hours of 8 am and 9 pm daily.
+Laskey Gallery features local and national artists whose lives blend the creative and the spiritual to produce inspiring work that casts an artist’s eye on issues of racial equality, women’s empowerment, intercultural understanding, and spiritual formation.
+The gallery, which changes exhibits each quarter, is located on the second floor of Laskey Hall and is free and open to visitors between the hours of 8 am and 9 pm daily.
 In addition, all are invited to attend the quarterly opening of each new exhibit, which includes an artist meet and greet and a reception.
 Come celebrate the movement of art and spirit in our world!

 Poet’s Corner invites you to join fellow poetry enthusiasts for a monthly reading by a featured local poet at 7:00 pm–8:00 pm in Fondren Hall.